 Daniel 2:2

 These people were deemed to be skilled in both natural and supernatural arts, so King Nebuchadnezzar took counsel from these men.
 He believed the gods could help him to rule.
-However, there was one man, an exile from the Hebrews named Daniel who surpassed all the king’s magicians.
+However, there was one man, a Hebrew exile named Daniel, who surpassed all the king’s magicians.

 Daniel had a strong influence on King Nebuchadnezzar’s religious beliefs.
-In the Bible’s version of events, Daniel’s God ultimately proves to be the supreme God, above all ancient gods.
+In the Bible’s version of events, Daniel’s true God ultimately proves to be the supreme God, above all ancient gods.
 Nebuchadnezzar came to rely on the God of Israel, Daniel’s God, after demanding that the magicians tell him what he had dreamed of and what his dream was about.
-In the biblical story, they all fail to do so, except for Daniel, who explains to the king that only his God could accomplish this task.
-Daniel both tells the king about his dream and interprets it (Daniel 2:24-49).
+In the biblical story, they all fail to do so, but he is impressed by Daniel’s interpretation of his dream (Daniel 2:24-49).

 According to the Bible, Nebuchadnezzar had more visions from God than any of the other ancient heathen kings.
 He even saw messengers (angels of God), and his kingship was full of visions and demonstrations of God’s miraculous powers.

-For example, in one story King Nebuchadnezzar creates a sixty cubit by sixty cubits golden image of himself for worship.
-Three Hebrew boys, Shadrach, Meshach, and Abednego are thrown into a furnace for refusing to worship the statue.
+In one story, King Nebuchadnezzar creates a 60-cubit by 60-cubit golden image of himself for worship.
+Three Hebrew boys, Shadrach, Meshach, and Abednego, are thrown into a furnace for refusing to worship the statue.
 Nebuchadnezzar sees the deliverance of the three Hebrew boys — and although he orders the furnace should be made seven times hotter than normal — he sees an angel in the furnace with the boys.

 However, the greatest encounter King Nebuchadnezzar has with the Israelite God is when he boasts of his mighty power, equating himself to a god.
 A voice from Heaven informs him that God has stripped him of his royal authority.
 God shifts from speaking to him through dreams and communicates with him through a voice from above.